AWildDevAppears/structure-docs/css/README.md

 Of course, make sure your comment isn't half baked and half arsed like mine.

+### Mixins vs Placeholders

+Sass provides a number of different ways to share code between CSS rules.
+You can use mixins to insert new CSS properties and/or rules into your CSS and you can use @extend to share CSS properties between selectors.

+Placeholders should be component specific and therefore pinned to the component and only used for that component.
+Mixins should be completely unspecific and unrelated to any modules, they should perform a job that can be used again and again in many different sites and scenarios.

 ### Order of identifier styles
 Identifier styles should take the order: extends, includes, regulars then nests.
 This is what it should look like: